nodepen/nodes/README.md

 All three services in the `/apps` directory must be running in order to develop with NodePen locally.
 In general, I recommend letting all three run in their own terminal.
 In VSCode, you can split terminals to see results from each one at the same time.

 Once all three are successfully running, you can navigate to `http://localhost:4000` to begin working.

+You can validate that everything is working by dropping a grasshopper script onto the canvas and viewing the results in the next tab.
+(Please see the limitations section below if you script does not appear.)

 #### nodepen-client